AlexiosM/portfolio/index.md

 ## PERSONAL/INTERESTS
-Studying for the CCNA Routing and Switching examination.
+Studying for the CCNA Routing and Switching examination